Erasmus+ International Mobility

 Mobilities to Other Partner Countries

-Student mobility for study and internship abroad (starting winter semester 2023/2024)
+Student mobility for study and internship abroad (not eligible in the 2023/2024 academic year)

 Mobility direction: Outgoing students to partner countries except regions 13 and 14